 Section 2.
 Public Action.
 All meetings of the Board shall be open to the public.
 All actions and decisions of the Trustees shall take place at a regular or special meeting of the Board duly called.
 The Board may close a meeting for an "executive Session" and take actions as specified under New York State Open Government Laws.

 Section 3.
 Number and Election.
-The Board consists of five members elected by the voters of the School District in accordance with Section 260 subdivision 2 of the Education Law.
+The Board consists of five members aged 18 or greater, elected by the voters of the Chappaqua Central School District in accordance with Section 260 subdivision 2 of the Education Law.

 Section 4.
 Term of Office.
-The term of office for each Trustee is five years beginning on July 1 following the election.
+Commencing with the 2024 Annual Election, the term of office for each Trustee shall be three (3) years, each term to begin on July 1 following the Annual Election.
 (Section 260 subdivision 2 of the Education Law.)
-No trustee shall hold office consecutively for more than two successive terms.
+Those Trustees who have been elected to five-year terms prior to 2024 shall be entitled to serve out the remainder of their full five-year term.
+No trustee shall hold office for more than one (1) full five-year term or two (2) full three-year terms.
 (Section 255 of the Education Law.)

 Section 5.
 Vacancies.
-Vacancies on the Board may be filled until the next annual election of Trustees at any regular or special meeting called for that purpose.
+Vacancies on the Board may be filled by the majority vote of the Trustees until the next annual election of Trustees at any regular or special meeting called for that purpose (“partial term” or “interim term”).
+With the exception of terms abbreviated by constructive resignation (as per Article II, Section 12) or resignation, such partial term (or interim term) shall not represent a full term and shall not be counted toward the term restrictions as discussed in Article II, Section 4, supra.
 (Section 226 of the Education Law.)

 Section 6.
 Regular Meetings.
 Regular meetings of the Board shall be held at least quarterly and such Board shall fix the day and hour and place for holding such meetings.
 (Section 260 subdivision 5 of the Education Law.)